-Rezoning Checklist (Submittal Requir rements) To be completed by Applicant To be To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A 1.
-I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
+Rezoning Checklist (Submittal Requirements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
 Pre-application conference.
-3. Neighborhood meeting notice and report 4.
+Neighborhood meeting notice and report 4.
 Rezoning application review fee (see Fee Guide for rates).
 Completed application submitted through Permit and Development Portal 6.
 Completed Comprehensive Plan consistency analysis 7.
 Completed response to the urban design guidelines 8.
-Two sets of stamped envelopes addressed to all property owners of area to be rezoned and properties with 500 feet of area to be rezoned.
+Two sets of stamped envelopes addressed to all property owners and tenants of the rezoning site(s) and within 500 feet of area to be rezoned.
 9. Trip generation study 10.
 Traffic impact analysis For properties requesting a Conditional Use District: 11.
 Completed zoning conditions, signed by property owner(s).
 If applicable, see page 11: 12.
 Proof of Power of Attorney or Owner Affidavit.
 For properties requesting a Planned Development or Campus District: 13.
 Master plan (see Master Plan submittal requirements).
 For properties requesting a text change to zoning conditions: 14.
 Redline copy of zoning conditions with proposed changes.
 15. Proposed conditions signed by property owner(s).